madetech/learn/core-skills/frontend-web-development/rhino-assessee.md

 ## Semantic HTML

 First, open [this link][rhino-semantic-html-page].
-It's HTML and a preview of what it would look like in a browser.

 You'll need to **change five of the HTML tags** so they're more semantic.
 This might change the page's look slightly.

-You'll also need to **explain**, for each new tag, why you chose it.
+You'll also need to **explain why you chose each new tag**.

 [rhino-semantic-html-page]: https://codepen.io/kjdchapman/pen/zXzQYw

 ## Basic CSS

-You need to produce a web page that looks like the picture below.
+You need to add styles to [this prepared HTML][rhino-unstyled-html-page], so that it looks like the picture below.

 It doesn't need to be pixel perfect, but the whitespace around the content should look similar.

-You can either start from [this unstyled HTML][rhino-unstyled-html-page], or bring a pre-prepared page to the assessment.

 ![How the webpage should look](resources/rhino-expected-styles.png)